 The real estate business is a nuanced field and if you don’t have many years of experience in this space you should trust your gut feeling.
-You have an expensive asset at stake and about to embark on a long-term relationship.
+You have an expensive asset at stake and are about to embark on a long-term relationship.
 If it doesn’t feel right you are better off staying vacant than having issues with your tenant.
-However, the good news is that when you have a good tenant make sure you take care of them, and that investment in your tenants will pay off in the long-term.
+However, the good news is that when you have a good tenants make sure you take care of them, and that investment in your tenants will pay off in the long term.

 Hope you found this post helpful and best of luck with your real estate investing!